se-edu/learningresources/contents/shells/bash.md

      echo "error occured during execution." fi
 ```
-Another useful command is `|`, which chains various linux commands together such that the output of the previous commands is passed as input to the next command.
+Furthermore, you can use the `|` symbol to chain various Linux commands together such that the output of the previous commands is passed as input to the next command.

 The following example make use of shell commands [ps](http://man7.org/linux/man-pages/man1/ps.1.html) and [grep](http://man7.org/linux/man-pages/man1/grep.1.html). ps displays information about a selection of the active processes and grep searches for the pattern in the given input.

 Let us say you want to check the status of process `p` running on your system.
-After looking this up online, you type in `ps aux`, and all the processes' information are listed.
-However, there are too many processes listed and you cannot find `p`.
-In order to solve this, you can pass the result of `(ps) aux` to `grep 'p'` to capture process `p`'s status.
-The final command to check the status of process `p` will then be `ps aux | grep 'p'`.
+The `ps aux` command by itself lists all the processes currently running.
+If there are too many processes listed and you cannot find `p`, you can pass the result of `ps aux` to `grep 'p'` to as `ps aux | grep 'p'` to capture process `p`'s status.

 A more detailed introduction to I/O stream redirection can be found [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-i-o-redirection).